lbighetti/reservation-matcher/README.md

 # Reservation Matcher

-This an implementation of the Shakle exercise described in [EXERCISE.md](EXERCISE.md)
+This an implementation of the Shackle exercise described in [EXERCISE.md](EXERCISE.md)

 ## Usage